-You’re finished with your studies, but now the real challenge begins: finding a job that allows you to apply that pricey degree.
+You’re finished with your studies, but now the real challenge begins: finding entry level jobs that allow you to apply that pricey degree.
 Many recent graduates stumble and have a harder time finding their dream job than they thought they would.
 According to Money magazine, it takes the average graduate from three to nine months to find a job after college.
 Depending on your field and the local economy, it can even take longer than that.
-However, you can shift that average in your favor by going to a temp agency first.
+However, if you’re seeking jobs for grads specifically, it’s helpful to go to a temp agency first.
 Temping can benefit your longer term job search in many different ways.

-One of the things that can stand between a recent grad and a great job is experience.
+One of the things that can stand between a recent grad and entry level jobs is experience.
 If you have never held a real job, your resume will look a little slim when compared to those with a longer history.
 Looking for temp jobs in your industry, even if they are not in your specific field, can help you get some job experience to fill in the gaps in your resume.

 Plus, you’ll get experience relevant to the job you eventually want.
 No matter what field you are in, learning to juggle multiple tasks and learning on the fly can be of value.
 This is a skill that transfers.
 Just being in the workplace and getting used to the rhythms of a full-time job can prepare you for your permanent position and help the transition into that job go more smoothly.

 The ironic reality of job hunting is that most jobs are never listed.
 No matter how much time you spend on job sites and classified ad pages, you’ll never see listings for some of the best positions.
 Instead, they are offered through internal channels; the average job-hunter will never find out about these openings because they’re filled through word of mouth.
-This can make it especially hard for someone right out of school to find a good position.
+This can make it especially hard to identify jobs for grads.

 However, when you start temping, you start meeting people.
 You will get a chance to show off your work ethic, your problem-solving skills and your people skills to potential employers.
 If the people who you work for and with see that you are an asset in the workplace, that will go a long way toward building trust.